 Then, in the Advanced section, make sure the Enable AJAX Form Submission setting is toggled on.

 Save your changes before you close the form builder.

 Enabling Prevent Closing on Overlay

-After you’ve chosen and embedded your form, you’ll need to configure an option for your popup to prevent your form from closing out if it includes a File Upload field.
+After you’ve chosen and embedded your form, you’ll need to configure an option for your popup to prevent your form from closing out if it includes a File Upload or Date/Time field.

 Click the gear icon in the bottom Elementor menu bar to open the popup’s settings.
 In the Advanced tab, turn on the Prevent Closing on Overlay option.

 Once you’re done setting up your popup, click the Publish button in the bottom left corner of the screen.

 3. Configuring Popup Settings

 Before Elementor publishes your popup, you’ll need to configure the settings for Conditions, Triggers, and Advanced Rules.
 These options will appear when you click the Publish button in the popup builder.

 For this example, we’ll set the conditions to show our popup on our entire site.